webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Rules/Spending-Experience-Points.md

 ---
 aliases:
-  - Spending Experience Points
+- "Spending Experience Points"
 tags:
 - Compendium/CSRD/en/Rules
 - XP
 - Character/XP
 - Character/Advancement
-title: Spending Experience Points
-collection: Rules
-kind: Compendium
 ---
 ## Spending Experience Points
 Experience points are meant to be used.
 Hoarding them is not a good idea; if a player accumulates more than 10 XP, the GM can require them to spend some.